smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 increased or decreased unless a Dynamic Variable has been defined as numeric, using the NUMSIZ keyword.
-If a VALUE keyword includes a plus or minus sign when the variable is not numeric, this will actually replace the variable\'s current value to include the sign character and any other characters, exactly as typed in the VALUE keyword.
+If a VALUE keyword includes a plus or minus sign when the variable is not numeric, this will actually replace the variable's current value to include the sign character and any other characters, exactly as typed in the VALUE keyword.

 ### F4 = Prompted SETDYNVAR Command